gtrafimenkov/ja2-experiments/README.md

-# Jagged Alliance 2 in Rust
+# Jagged Alliance 2 Vanilla in Rust

+This is a rewrite of [ja2-vanilla](https://github.com/gtrafimenkov/ja2-vanilla) project in Rust.

 Project goals:
-- get experience using Rust programming language
+- full rewrite in Rust
-- understand strong and week points of the language

 Non-goals:
+- adding new functionality
-- support various game mods
+- supporting game mods
-- full rewrite in Rust

-Optional goals:
-- add Linux support by using [SDL](https://www.libsdl.org) library

-This project is based on [ja2-experiments](https://github.com/gtrafimenkov/ja2-experiments), which in turn based on [ja2-vanilla](https://github.com/gtrafimenkov/ja2-vanilla).

 ## Project structure